Simplicity Review - is this the KiwiSaver scheme for you?

 Standout Features:

-- Simplicity is New Zealand’s lowest priced KiwiSaver fund, with management fees capped at 0.31% of your fund's balance (compared to the industry norm of 1-2%).
+- Simplicity is one of New Zealand’s lowest priced KiwiSaver funds, with management fees of 0.25% of your fund's balance (compared to the industry norm of arguably 1-2%).

-- Simplicity does not make investments in tobacco, nuclear weapons and landmines
+- Simplicity does not make investments in tobacco, alcohol, adult entertainment, fossil fuels, gambling, nuclear weapons, civilian firearms and landmines.

 Simplicity - What You Need to Know